RYT 500 Yoga Teacher Training Curriculum

 - 3-6 week Semi-intensive format, or

-Certification Test will be given once total 300 hours of training are complete.
+Certification Test will be given after 150 hours of training are complete.
+Electives have their own formats and tests.

-It is mandatory to attend Core Curriculum for Yoga Alliance registration.
+It is mandatory to attend Core Curriculum for registration with Yoga Alliance, USA or Worldwide Yoga Alliance, Canada.

 This program has the following major components: